drainerlight/StreamLight/README.md

 StreamLight is a Qt 6 / QML fork of Moonlight-Qt.
 The decoder pipeline (FFmpeg / D3D11VA / DXVA2 / libplacebo / `moonlight-common-c`) is identical to upstream Moonlight; the UI layer was rewritten for 3.0.

 Integration with StreamTweak happens over a TCP bridge on **port 47998** (LAN, line-delimited ASCII).
-Commands sent by StreamLight: `PREPARE`, `RESTORE`, `STATUS`, `STATS`, `APPSTORES`, `TAILSCALE`, `SESSIONDATA`.
+Commands sent by StreamLight: `PREPARE`, `RESTORE`, `STATUS`, `STATS`, `APPSTORES`, `TAILSCALE`, `SESSIONDATA`, plus the power/update commands `SHUTDOWN`, `SHUTDOWN_UPDATE`, `UPDATESTATE`, `UPDATECHECK`, `UPDATE_NOW`, `UPDATEPROGRESS`.
 From 3.1.0 each command is preceded by an `AUTH1` line signing it with the client's Moonlight certificate (RSA-SHA256), and a one-time `ENROLL` registers the client with the host for approval.
-The same bridge is used to send NIC commands from the client and to receive host metrics, store data, Tailscale presence, and remote-pause signals.
+The same bridge carries NIC commands, host metrics, store data, Tailscale presence, remote-pause signals, remote power-off, and remote Windows Update.

 ```
 StreamLight (Qt, client PC)